HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 	- An 800mAh embedded battery,
 	- Onboard GPS access
 	- Micro SD card slot, for updating firmware and data storage
-	- 4pin GPIO (3.3V/Tx/Rx/Gnd)
+	- For Batch one unit, 4pin GPIO (3.3V/Tx/Rx/Gnd)
+ 	- From Batch Two, 4Pins GPIO have been replaced by USB-C port
   	- This part of the device can funcation as a standalone device (i.e., you can use it without Flipper Zero).
    	- The hardware version of this marauder is V6

 - **The BW16 / RTL8720DN chipset is controlled by the Flipper Zero, it comes with**
   	- BW16 / RTL8720DN chipset with an external antenna
   	- Dual-Band 5Ghz + 2.4Ghz scanning, de-authentication
-  	- 4pins GPIO 4pin GPIO (3.3V/Tx/Rx/Gnd) for firmware update, or switch different firmware
+  	- For Batch one Unit: 4pins GPIO 4pin GPIO (3.3V/Tx/Rx/Gnd) for firmware update, or switch different firmware
+  	- From Batch Two, 4Pins GPIO have been replaced by USB-C port
   	- FAP <Flipper App Package> installation is needed, aka copying the FAP into Flipper SD card
   	- More info regarding the funcationality, please check <How to upgrade BW16 firmware > section of this manual